inrupt/inrupt-data-wallet/README.md

 KEYSTORE_PASSWORD=<keystore password>
 ```

+#### Make the keystore available to CI

+In order to make the keystore available to CI, it has to be present in the repository secret.
+To
+- Encrypting the keystore with a GPG key to get a Base64 representation: `gpg -c --armor wallet.keystore`
+- Create Github repository secrets:
+  - ENCRYPTED_KEYSTORE with the Base64-encoded encrypted keystore
+  - KEYSTORE_DECRYPTION_KEY with the GPG key
+  - KEYSTORE_PASSWORD with the keystore password
+- In CI, decrypt the keystore back: `gpg -d --passphrase "..." --batch wallet.keystore.asc > wallet.keystore`

 ## Running the application

 If you are going to run the application in an emulator or simulator, you need to build the development version using